RinLaboratory/Proxy-Logger/README.md

 This is important within the logs as it marks when the actual player session starts

-All the information thats returned its ordered by timestamp (date and hour) so no need to worry about importing order between outdated logs and most recent ones.
+All the information thats returned its ordered by timestamp (date and hour) so no need to worry about importing order between outdated logs and most recent ones. `latest.log` activity related will always show at the bottom.

 ## Install dependencies